 JEE Percentile vs Rank (Expected)

 The statistics for Percentile vs rank will be released soon.
-This is as of a number of factors are involved;
+This is because several factors are involved;

 - Total number of candidates registered,